emirot/blog/blog/content/posts/db_github_action.md

 ### Adding MySQL in Github action

-I wanted to do the exact same for MySQL but it's even simplier mysql is already present, you just need to start it.
+I wanted to do the exact same for MySQL but it's even simpler because mysql is already present, you just need to start it.

 ```yaml